In this article, I’m going to show you how to plan for a wildlife photography trip if you’re inexperienced and want to go beyond your comfort zone.

 Choose The Right Clothing For Your Photography Trip

 I take 3 quick-drying, synthetic, long-sleeved safari-type shirts in neutral beige tones.
-You need long-sleeves to avoid mozzie bites and synthetic material because it’s lightweight, easy to wash and dries within an hour.
+You need long-sleeves to avoid mozzie bites and synthetic material because it’s lightweight, easy to wash, and dry within an hour.
 I also look for two buttoned breast pockets.

 I buy a cheap synthetic baseball cap.
 You could choose a wide-brimmed hat but they tend to be pricey.
 I lose hats all the time so I don’t want to invest in something better.
 You can buy caps anywhere.